 - Configuring: CMake is the tool to configure your project.
 You call it from the top-level directory with

-the directory with the root level cmake file. - Compiling: You will build your project using the
+cmake -B build -S ., wherebuildis the output directory, and./the directory with the root level cmake file. - Compiling: You will build your project using the

 Depending on where you define them, these files have different roles, which I separate as follows: